Sustainability in Recreation

-The IMA Green Team was established on 4/22/12 to reduce the waste of resources, educate employees and encourage the adoption of sustainable practices at the IMA and within the Department of Recreational Sports Programs.
-The IMA received a bronze-level UW Green Office Certification on 2/19/13 and was re-certified on 4/9/14 achieving a silver-level UW Green Office Certification.
+The IMA Green Team was established on 4/22/12 to reduce the waste of resources, educate employees and encourage the adoption of sustainable practices at the IMA Building and within UW Recreation.
+The IMA received a bronze-level UW Green Office Certification on 2/19/13, was re-certified on 4/9/14 achieving a silver-level certification, and was re-certified on 1/18/17 achieving a gold-level certification.
 See some of the IMA Green Team accomplishments below:

 - Started a volunteer-led composting program

 - Had the vending machine lights turned off to the machines in the building

 - Exchanged plastic laundry bags with mesh washable and reusable bags for laundry

 - Transitioned to using green office supplies

 - Transitioned to using compostable utensils and kitchen paper products

 - Set printer settings that default to double sided, black ink printing

 - Reducing paper reports and printing reports when appropriate

 - Started a volunteer-led plastic film and Styrofoam recycling program